WorkspaceBuilt with Claude

 On the MCP server

-There are now official marketing-stack MCP servers — HubSpot just shipped one.
-I built my own hubspot-mcp before that, to learn the protocol from the ground up and to demonstrate the architecture I'd build inside a marketing org.
+There are now official marketing-stack MCP servers; HubSpot recently shipped one.
+I built my own hubspot-mcp before that, to learn the protocol from the ground up and to demonstrate the architecture I would build inside a marketing organization.

 The build partner: Claude Code

-Claude Code is Anthropic's CLI for Claude — agentic, file-system-aware, runs tools, takes a brief and ships code.
+Claude Code is Anthropic's CLI for Claude: agentic, file-system-aware, runs tools, takes a brief and ships code.
 I drafted the spec for this site (positioning, sections, content), Claude turned that into a working Next.js app, I reviewed, asked for changes, repeated.
-Same pattern I use professionally for marketing automation: human owns judgment, model owns mechanics.
+The same pattern I use professionally for marketing automation: human owns judgment, model owns mechanics.

-Notable: the case study MDX system, the résumé HTML→PDF pipeline, the SEO + OG image setup, and the Lighthouse-passing performance tuning were all collaborative — fast iterations, explicit decisions, full version history.
+The case study MDX system, the résumé HTML to PDF pipeline, the SEO and OG image setup, and the Lighthouse-passing performance tuning were all collaborative: fast iterations, explicit decisions, full version history.

 Architecture decisions, briefly